justpaulmiguel/Web1Proj/README.md

 Remove the task to the features and add task that you're workin on here.

-- My Account Info and Account Settings is the same for both admin and user just copy the one to the other

 ### Wil

-- Admin Dashboard
+- Finish todos
+- Fix modal text

 ## Finished

 Move your task after you completed it here.

+- My Account Info and Account Settings is the same for both admin and user just copy the one to the other
+- Admin Dashboard
 - Admin Past Records (Search Bar)
 - Add logic to update page title based from the page
 - Admin Requests